Adding a bathroom costs an average of $35,000

 Adding a bathroom upstairs can cost between $8,000 and $35,000.
 A key factor is whether there's existing plumbing on the second floor.
 If you're placing a bathroom where no plumbing currently exists, you'll need to install new lines, which can increase the cost.

-Quality of Finishes: Finishes destroy budgets.
+Quality of finishes: Finishes greatly impact budgets.
 You can choose anything from builder-grade basics to high-end works of art.

 Turning one bathroom into two costs $10,000 to $30,000 on average, which can be a good investment if you're creating a master suite or increasing the number of bathrooms to match the number of bedrooms.

-While you may be tempted to tackle your own bathroom addition, especially if you’re handy, it’s wise to hire a professional bathroom remodeler to take on the job for you.
-Properly remodeling or renovating a bathroom requires expertise in plumbing and electrical work, as well as installing fixtures, and a remodeling pro can manage these components to ensure that your new bathroom addition is built safely and to code.
+Even if you’re handy, it’s wise to bring in a local bathroom remodeler for an addition of this size.
+A bathroom requires expertise in plumbing and electrical work, as well as installing fixtures, and a remodeling pro can manage these components to ensure that your new bathroom addition is built safely and to code.

-Adding a bathroom enhances your home's functionality and can increase its value.
+An extra bathroom boosts day-to-day convenience and can raise your home’s resale value.
 Homeowners often see a 55% return on investment (ROI) for a bathroom addition when selling their home.
 Beyond the financial return, an extra bathroom improves daily convenience and can lead to energy and water savings with modern, efficient fixtures.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.